-Consider Your Face Shape
+Embrace Your Face Shape and Features

-Consider Your Lifestyle
+Be Real About Your Lifestyle

 Decide on the Style

-A Buzz or Pixie Cut
+Go Bold With a Buzz or Pixie Cut

-Fringe-cut bangs can frame your face and give a longer cut more dimension.
-Blunt bangs can look ultra modern and cool, and side-swept bangs feel beachy and add great volume.
-Let your hairstylist know what look you’re trying to achieve, and like before, factor in your lifestyle, personality, hair type, and face shape to help you decide on the right cut for you.
+Fringe-cut bangs can frame your face and give longer hair more dimension.
+Blunt bangs look ultra-modern and cool, and side-swept bangs feel beachy and add great volume.
+Let your hairstylist know what look you’re trying to achieve, and be sure to factor in your lifestyle, personality, hair type, and face shape to help you decide on the right cut for you.